Print this topic

 Human Papilloma Virus (HPV) infection is the main cause of cervical cancer.

-From September 2023, cervical screening is changing to become a test for HPV.
-There are three ways of doing the test.
-You can take a swab from your vagina yourself, a healthcare provider can take the swab or a healthcare provider can take a cervical sample (previously called a smear).
+Cervical screening has changed to become a test for HPV.
+There are 3 ways of doing the test.
+You can take a swab from your vagina yourself.
+A healthcare provider can take the swab.
+Or a healthcare provider can take a cervical sample (previously called a smear).

-If the test shows you have HPV, you'll need to have follow-up testing.
+If the test shows you have HPV, you will need to have follow-up testing.

-Most people will need screening every five years.
+Most people will need screening every 5 years.

 People who should have screening tests